Mic Morris Torfaen 10k

 Side roads will not be formally closed but no vehicles will be allowed to access the route during the race.
 Access for the emergency services will be maintained at all times.

-Anyone who whose travel or caring responsibilities will be affected by the closures should contact Torfaen’s sports development team on 01633 628936.
+Anyone who has travel or caring responsibilities and will be affected by the closures should contact Torfaen’s sports development team on 01633 628936.

 Back to top